nickzhums/app-templates-springboot-app-on-ARO/README.md

-# Spring Boot PetClinic Application Deployed to Azure Kubernetes Service (AKS)
+# Spring Boot PetClinic Application Deployed to Azure Red Hat Openshift (ARO)
 ## Description
 In this sample app template, the PetClinic application (a Spring Boot based app) is containerized and deployed to an Azure RedHat Openshift (ARO) cluster secured by Azure Firewall